 "Every person you meet is either a person or a teacher."

 I had a friend, who was a very close friend.
 We supported each other during hard times and also loved engaging in personal development.
 It would be only with time that my intuition would send me mixed feelings about our friendship.
 I also observed that I turned to be more judgmental about her, so I distanced myself from her, hoping that our contact would reduce.
-But of course, the friend would even more cling to our friendship, as the part in her was triggered, with me on the edge of leaving.
-Without knowing, we entered a stage where both of our hurt children / egos got active and defined our behaviors and words.
+But of course, the friend would even more cling to our friendship, as the part in her was probably triggered, with me at the edge of leaving.
+Without knowing, we entered a stage where both of our hurt children / egos got active that defined our behaviors and words.
 Whenever she clinged to me, my ego would revolt and claim for space.
-But whenever I did this, her ego would wrong me accusing me that I was not honouring our friendship.
+But whenever I did so, her ego would wrong me accusing me that I was not honouring our friendship enough.
 It was hurtful and stressful for both of us.
 Both accusing and blaming the other for our pain.

 While she seemed to be stuck in hers, I took a step back and reflected about this painful situation.
 I believe in people mirroring something back to us, our hidden projections.
 (There are many great works on this, such as Byron Katie`s or Gabrielle Bernstein`s).
 People, esp. those who trigger us, teach us something and if we are honest with ourselves, we can learn and transform a lot from it.
 The same applies to people we love and admire - they mirror us back the qualities that we have in ourselves (even if we don`t believe and acknowledge it for ourselves).